Correlation between particle spectra and elliptic flow: Conclusions

 \section{Conclusions}

 We have introduced a new observable $v_{02}(p_T)$, which probes collective flow through the correlation between hadron spectra and elliptic flow in heavy-ion collisions.
-It is a non-trivial probe of collectivity, in the sense that it would vanish in the absence of final-state interactions, in the same way as elliptic flow itself.
+It is straightforward to measure, and the results can be directly compared to model calculations.
+In this respect, it represents a significant improvement over the use of ESE events pioneered by ALICE~\cite{ALICE:2015lib}. $v_{02}(p_T)$ is a non-trivial probe of collectivity, in the sense that it would vanish in the absence of final-state interactions, in the same way as elliptic flow itself.
 It is a three-particle cumulant and is therefore much less sensitive to nonflow effects than observables based on pair correlations, such as $v_0(p_T)$.
 This will be useful in particular at high $p_T$, where there are large residual nonflow effects from jets, even after applying a rapidity gap.

 We predict that the $p_T$ dependence of $v_{02}(p_T)$ differs significantly from that of $v_0(p_T)$ in mid-central Pb+Pb collisions.
 In particular, while $v_0(p_T)$ for identified hadrons satisfies the usual mass ordering, the order is {\it inverted\/} for $v_{02}(p_T)$ at small $p_T$.
 This inversion results from a modification of the spectra which is induced specifically by a change of elliptic flow at fixed $[p_T]$.
 One typically expects that in central collisions, where elliptic flow is smaller, the usual mass ordering will be restored.
-Detailed hydrodynamic calculations are needed in order to predict at which centrality this effect appears, and whether is it also expected for smaller colliding nuclei.
+Detailed hydrodynamic calculations are needed in order to predict at which centrality this effect appears, and whether it is also expected for smaller colliding nuclei.

+We thus expect that the $p_T$ dependence of $v_{02}(p_T)$ will change qualitatively as a function of centrality and system size.
+This is a new feature, which is not observed with usual differential observables: Particle spectra~\cite{Muncinelli:2024izj}, $v_0(p_T)$~\cite{ATLAS:2025ztg} and $v_n(p_T)$~\cite{ATLAS:2018ezv} are almost centrality independent, once properly rescaled.
+In hydrodynamics, they depend weakly on centrality {\it and\/} on transport coefficients after rescaling~\cite{Muncinelli:2024izj,Parida:2024ckk}. $v_{02}(p_T)$ is different because it results from the interplay between two different phenomena.
+We have modeled it as a linear combination of two different response functions, whose relative weight depends on centrality.
+Detailed hydrodynamic calculations are also needed to assess the dependence of each component on transport coefficients and initial conditions.